ogmaresca/ID3-Tagging-Library/README.md

 - Give documentation.
 - Have support for editing/adding new tags.
 - Support non-text frames.
-- Support multiple values in text frames.
 - Process the ID3v2 extended header.
+- Support compressed and unsynchronized frames.

 ##License
 ID3-Tagging-Library is licensed under the GNU Public License v3 (GPLv3).
 View `LICENSE.txt` for more information.